Crymepunk/rajikaru-bot/README.md

 Rajikaru is an Open-Source General Purpose Discord Bot.
 This bot is still in active development and will not be finished anytime soon.
-I'm making great progress and have switched from python to javascript to make my life easier when making such a big bot.
+I'm making great progress and have switched from python to javascript to make my life easier when making such an advanced bot.

 ## Installation Instructions:
 1. Download node.js from your package manager on linux/mac or through their website on windows